The Stellar decomposition: A compact representation for simplicial complexes and beyond: Related work

 In this paper, we have generalized the PR-star data structure to handle a broader class of complexes (CP complexes) in arbitrary dimensions and with an arbitrary domain (i.e., non-manifold and non-pure complexes).
 At the same time, our new leaf block encoding exploits the spatial coherence of the mesh, yielding a significant storage saving compared to PR-star trees (see Section~\ref{sec:storage_encodings}).
+As we discuss in Section~\ref{sec:stellar_ecosystem}, Stellar trees have been shown to be effective in several geometrical and topological applications including local curvature estimation, mesh validation and simplification~\cite{Weiss2011PR}, morphological feature extraction~\cite{Weiss2013primaldual} and morphological simplification~\cite{Fellegara2014Efficient}, among others.